MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-weaknesses.md

 *Discovered vulnerabilities in the machine page*
 1. Go to the left-hand navigation menu bar, then select the machine icon.
 The **Machines list** page opens.
 <br>![Screenshot of Machines list page](images/tvm_machineslist.png)</br>
-2. In the **Machines** page, select the machine that you want to investigate.
+2. In the **Machines list** page, select the machine that you want to investigate.
 <br>![Screenshot of machine list with selected machine to investigate](images/tvm_machinetoinvestigate.png)</br>
 <br>A flyout pane opens with machine details and response action options.</br>
 ![Screenshot of the flyout pane with machine details and response options](images/tvm_machine_page_flyout.png)